grafana/loki/docs/sources/clients/promtail/configuration.md

 labels:
   [ <labelname>: <labelvalue> ... ]

-# Whether Promtail should pass on the timestamp from the incoming heroku drain message.
+# Whether Promtail should pass on the timestamp from the incoming Heroku drain message.
-# When false, or if no timestamp is present on the syslog message, Promtail will assign the current timestamp to the log when it was processed.
+# When false, or if no timestamp is present in the syslog message, Promtail will assign the current
-# Default is false
+# timestamp to the log when it was processed.
-use_incoming_timestamp: <bool>
+[use_incoming_timestamp: <boolean> | default = false]

 ```